Hebrews 12 – Reasons to Endure Discouraging Times

 Now no chastening seems to be joyful for the present, but painful; nevertheless, afterward it yields the peaceable fruit of righteousness to those who have been trained by it.

 a.
 No chastening seems to be joyful for the present: Trials are trials and chastening is chastening.
-If it does not hurt or press us, then trials do not serve their purpose.
+If it does not hurt or press us, then they do not serve their purpose.
 We sometimes want trials that are not trials and chastening that is not chastening.

-i.
+ii.
 “If affliction seemed to be joyous, would it be a chastisement at all?
 I ask you, would it not be a most ridiculous thing if a father should so chasten a child, that the child came down stairs laughing, and smiling, and rejoicing at the flogging.
 Joyous?
 Instead of being at all serviceable, would it not be utterly useless?
 What good could a chastisement have done if it was not felt?
 No smart?
 Then surely no benefit!”
 (Spurgeon)

 i.
 Trained in the ancient Greek language is a word from the world of athletics.
 The training of an athlete is marked by some agony and so is our training as God’s “spiritual athletes.”